Mitch-ml/Mitch-ml.github.io/README.md

-# pwills.com
+# README

-Source for [pwills.com][4], hosted on GitHub Pages.
-Functions as an online resume/portfolio, as well as a place for me to rant & rave about technology and math.
+The template for this site was created by [peterewills][6].

+This website will serve as an online resume/portfolio, tracking personal projects like self teachings, but also musings on other topics not necessarily math related.

 To build the site locally, do